 Famous for its year-round horse shows, the Eastern States Exposition, or Big E, is the ideal facility for riders and their 1,500-pound teammates.
 Adjacent to the horse show field is a barn equipped with stables and horsemen’s supplies.
 Also known as “New England’s Great State fair,” the exposition grounds also hosts the country’s seventh-largest fair and the East coast’s largest agricultural event.
 Visitors will find a variety of fair food on-site, plus plenty of parking space.

 The Mullins Center, located on the University of Massachusetts Amherst campus, provides exceptional spaces for various sports.
 Inside, planners will find the William D. Mullins Memorial Center, the university’s prime sports complex with a basketball court that seats 9,493 people and a 200 x 95-foot hockey rink that seats 8,387.
 Underground locker rooms accompany these spaces.
 Neighboring the Memorial Center is an ice rink for novice skating and college-level hockey.
 The building additionally houses three racquetball courts for recreational and competitive teams.
-An accessible entrance is available to anyone with special needs.

 Sports: Hockey, ice skating, racquetball, basketball